Kong/kongponents/docs/guide/contributing.md

     info You can now run `yarn unlink "@kong/kongponents"` in the projects where you no longer want to use this package.
     ✨  Done in 0.04s.
     ```

+1. At this point it is recommended you delete the `node_modules` folder in your consuming app and rerun `yarn install` to fully clear the linkage.

 ## Sandbox